 - Good for apps being developed or with unpredictable usage spikes.

 - Provide a reservation at 75% off the On-Demand price,

 - Gives you the ability to launch instances when you need them.

-- Request spare EC2 computing capacity for up to 90% off the On-Demand price.
+- Request spare AWS EC2 computing capacity for up to 90% off the On-Demand price.

-- The instance will be terminated if you’re outbid, you don't pay for the hour.
+- If you’re outbid the instance is terminated and you don't pay for the hour.

 - Provides capacity on dedicated physical servers.

 - Good for when can’t share capacity due to regulatory reasons or for licensing requirements.

 - Provides the benefits of Reserved Instances but with more flexibility.